NU-Digital-Cultures/Trout/HandlingUserData.md

  Key definitions which are useful:
 - **Personal data**: "any information relating to an identified or identifiable natural person ('data subject'); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person." p.33
 - Our personal data reveals individuals by name (even if psuedonymisation, as this is still an "online identifier" (as stated further in **26** p.5)) and the "mental", "economic", "cultural", and "social identity" is exposed via tenant submissions
+- If we use location data to place where tenant submissions are on from onto our map then we would need to ensure this is protected information by setting it apart from tenants' profile somehow.
+Or, to avoid this completely, we could allow tenants to self-dictate the area they have rented in (given that they also may not be physically in that area when they submit)
 - **Consent**: "any freely given, specific, informed and unambiguous indication of the data subject's wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her" p.34
 - So consent could look like a clearly, open written declaration on our part, with a consent option below
 <br>